 Fat Wario is able to bounce off enemy attacks and break blocks underneath him that regular Wario cannot break.
 This is done by eating a donut thrown at Wario from one of the enemies.

 Spring Wario can jump far higher than regular Wario, but he also uncontrollably bounces around.
-This powerup is given to you when you are hit by an enemy that has a hammer with the ability to crush you into a spring.
+This powerup is given to players when they are hit by an enemy that has a hammer with the ability to crush Wario into a spring.

 Wario becomes a green, slimy zombie when hit by certain enemies.
 In this form, Wario walks slowly and falls through thin floors when he jumps on them which he wouldn't fall through otherwise.
 Touching water or a source of light will immediately dezombify him.